pipermerriam/cookiecutter-django/README.rst

     Resolving deltas: 100% (283/283), done.
     project_name (default is "project_name")?
 Reddit Clone
     repo_name (default is "repo_name")? redditclone
     author_name (default is "Your Name")?
-Daniel Greenfeld email (default is "Your email")? pydanny@gmail.com
+Piper Merriam email (default is "Your email")? pipermerriam.com
     description (default is "A short description of the project.")?
 A reddit clone. year (default is "Current year")?
 2014
     domain_name (default is "Domain name")?